September 19, 2018

-To support more useful, comprehensive, accurate and comparable postsecondary data, we join a broad, nonpartisan coalition in recommending the repeal of the 2008 ban on a student level data network, and the creation of a secure network with strong protocols for protecting student privacy.
+To support more useful, comprehensive, accurate and comparable postsecondary data, we join a broad, nonpartisan coalition in recommending the repeal of the 2008 ban on a student level data network, and holistic reform of postsecondary data infrastructure through the creation of a federal student level data network with strong protocols for protecting both student privacy and data security.
+Without such progress, key outcome metrics will remain out of reach of both students and policymakers, and public data will continue to fall short of reflecting all students.
 More incremental improvements are both necessary and possible in the absence of such a network.
 For example, the Department’s College Scorecard is a valuable tool that highlights data on individual colleges’ costs and student outcomes.
 However, currently available data on student debt remain incomplete and uneven.
 For example, the total debt at graduation—including federal and private loans—is still not available for each college, nor is the debt by type of credential offered by a given school.
 And while the Department is working toward obtaining cumulative debt data through the National Student Loan Data System (NSLDS), such data will remain incomplete because private loans are not included in that database.
 Ultimately, the best way to provide accurate and comprehensive data on private loan borrowing while minimizing the reporting burden for colleges is for the Department to collect the data directly from lenders, using the NSLDS platform through which lenders currently report on every federal loan, or an equivalent system for tracking all federal and private loans.
-Until such a system is in place, we recommend that the Department immediately collect these data from colleges via the Integrated Postsecondary Education Data System (IPEDS).
+Until such a system is in place, we continue to recommend that the Department immediately collect these data from colleges via the Integrated Postsecondary Education Data System (IPEDS).